Labelling and composition requirements for spirit drinks

-Although the United Kingdom has left the European Union (EU), certain pieces of legislation (formally known as 'retained EU law') will still apply until such time as they are replaced by new UK legislation; this means that you will still see references to EU regulations in our guidance.
+Although the United Kingdom left the European Union (EU) in 2021, certain pieces of legislation (known as 'assimilated law') continue to apply until such time as they are replaced by new UK legislation, revoked or permitted to expire.
+This means that our guidance still contains references to legislation that originated from the EU.

 This guidance is for England and Wales

-'Prepacked' is defined in Regulation (EU) No 1169/2011 on the provision of food information to consumers as "… food and the packaging into which it was put before being offered for sale, whether such packaging encloses the food completely or only partially, but in any event in such a way that the contents cannot be altered without opening or changing the packaging …".
+'Prepacked' is defined in assimilated Regulation (EU) No 1169/2011 on the provision of food information to consumers as "… food and the packaging into which it was put before being offered for sale, whether such packaging encloses the food completely or only partially, but in any event in such a way that the contents cannot be altered without opening or changing the packaging …".

 ALCOHOLIC STRENGTH

-• 'x% vol'
+- 'x% vol'

-• 'alcohol x% vol'
+- 'alcohol x% vol'

-• 'alc x% vol'
+- 'alc x% vol'

-• 'x% alc/vol'
+- 'x% alc/vol'

-The alcoholic strength must be in the same field of vision as the name and net quantity of the food.
 This means that you must be able to hold the product in such a way that all three pieces of information are visible at the same time.

 INGREDIENTS LIST